← RichfieldLabsLockLens / Live on Android

 Why LockLens is different

 Most camera apps assume photos belong in a cloud timeline.
-LockLens is being designed for the opposite assumption: some images should remain local, protected, and stripped down before sharing.
+LockLens is built for the opposite assumption: some images should remain local, protected, and stripped down before sharing.

-Metadata removal at capture is part of the product definition because location and device details often leak through the photo file itself.
+Metadata is removed at capture because location and device details often leak through the photo file itself — before the image even leaves your phone.

-Features like biometric lock, decoy PIN, and intruder selfie protection are being considered because physical access to a phone is a real-world privacy threat, not a theoretical one.
+Biometric lock, decoy PIN, and intruder selfie protection address physical access as a real-world privacy threat, not a theoretical one.

 FAQ